findelementbyid/Predict-pm2.5/README.md

 This project is the 4th homework of this course.

-The topic of this project is to handle the series data.:
+The topic of this project is to handle the series data.

 ## Requirements